Hero Background

 Pricing: Commercial, pricing on request

-9. Trac
+9. SpiraTest

-SpiraTest by Inflectra is a comprehensive test management platform that covers the complete QA lifecycle in a single interface.
+SpiraTest by Inflectra is a test management platform that covers the complete QA lifecycle in a single interface.
 Testers create test cases, link them to requirements, execute tests, log defects, and monitor progress through real-time dashboards.
 Its CI/CD integrations allow teams to consolidate manual and automated test results in one reporting view, maintaining traceability from requirement to release.

 spira test home page